meteor/meteor/packages/caching-compiler/README.md

+# caching-compiler

-# caching-compiler: caching superclasses for Plugin.registerCompiler
+Caching superclasses for Plugin.registerCompiler.
 CachingCompiler and MultiFileCachingCompiler are classes designed to be used with Plugin.registerCompiler.
 They implement in-memory and on-disk caches for the files that they process.